FronendDevX/spice-haven/Readme.txt

 # Spice Haven - Restaurant Website

 Spice Haven is a fully responsive and modern restaurant website designed to showcase the restaurant's menu, ambiance, and services.
-I built this website using **Bootstrap** and customized it extensively to create a unique and user-friendly experience.
+I built this website using "Bootstrap" and customized it extensively to create a unique and user-friendly experience.

 # Features